 NAS Summit registration deadline is Monday, February 24.

 April 2-5, 2020 — The Wentworth Inn — Jackson, New Hampshire

 Arrive the afternoon of April 2 for two and a half days of learning and exchange before departing the morning of April 5.

-Does your organization's belief system align with your core principles?
-Faculty sessions at the NAS Summit will highlight the importance of values-driven leadership.
+Does your organization’s belief system align with your core principles?
+Friday and Saturday’s faculty sessions at the NAS Summit will highlight the importance of values-driven leadership.
 Led by Meredith Myers, Ph.D., an award-winning teacher at the University of Pennsylvania and Executive Director of Job Crafting LLC, we will explore methods to align our careers, teams and the vision of our organizations around a common language of values.

 Myers draws on the authentic leadership approach to examine how our identities and values influence our work.
 Through her sessions, we will reflect on our individual leadership journeys, consider how our work moves us towards or away from our values and examine leveraging our values in difficult times.

-Afternoons at the NAS Summit are devoted to un-conference-style discussions on topics put forward by our community.
-This is your chance to start the conversation you've been craving with an incredible room of experienced arts and culture leaders.
+On Saturday afternoon, the NAS Summit will make time for un-conference-style discussions on topics put forward by our community.
+This is your chance to start the conversation you’ve been craving with an incredible room of experienced arts and culture leaders.
 Past dialogues have addressed Racial Equity Principles, our political climate, board management, building coalitions, avoiding burnout and more.